Friday's Scottish Gossip

 New Celtic forward Oh Hyeongyu warns Dundee United he wants to make "a good impression on my debut and make it a match that no one will be able to forget".
 (Express)

-Dundee United remain in the market for potential arrivals but head coach Liam Fox is willing to end the January transfer window without and new signings.
+Dundee United remain in the market for potential arrivals but head coach Liam Fox is willing to end the January transfer window without any new signings.
 (Courier - subscription required)

 Rangers have had a bid turned down for midfielder Nicolas Raskin, with Standard Liege wanting £1.5m for the Belgian.
 (Sun)